ropensci/roweb3/README.md

 ### Newsletter

+* CHECK THE FONT!!! (see note in SendGrid instructions)
 * Check the number of subscribers in Sendgrid doesn't go over what our current plan allows.
 * Start a new post with the newsletter archetype, use the same title "Latest rOpenSci News Digest" and slug "ropensci-news" and tag "newsletter".
 * **Make sure you have all dependencies from roweb3 DESCRIPTION.**